Healthcare & Health Insurance in Philippines

 When we asked expats and global nomads about the quality of medical care in Philippines, they replied:

 "I just spent 5 days in the Bacolod Riverside Hospital.
 I woke up in the middle of the night with an excruciating pain in my ankle, it felt like someone hit it with a hammer.
 The next morning it was double in size swollen up.
 I had previously seen this doctor in Bacolod an went to him to see what was up.
 He looked at it and immediately had me go to the ER and had me admitted.
 I spent days there to find out I had Peripheral Arterial Disease.
 I saw five specialist during my stay and was very impressed by them.
-The total cost was approximately $3,400.00 and they got my leg back to normal," remarked one member in Philippines.
+The total cost was approximately $3,400.00 and they got my leg back to normal," wrote one digital nomad living in Philippines.

 "It's very important to have cash ready, or to be on one of the many local medical insurances available.
 Without money, you are doomed," explained one expat living in Angeles City, Philippines.